Organic Clothing VS. Fast Fashion

-Organic clothing and fast fashion are at opposite ends of the spectrum when we consider the effects that they both have on the environment.
+Organic Clothing VS. Fast Fashion are at opposite ends of the spectrum when we consider the effects that they both have on the environment.

 What is organic clothing?